discoxyz/docs/for-builders/disco-sdks/selective-disclosure/discoxyz-selective-disclosure-alpha.md

     return vc.issuer.id;
 })</strong>

-//Now with the issuers we can see who signed the metIRL credential for this user console.log(issuers)
+//Now with the issuers we can see who signed the credential for this user console.log(issuers)

 </pre>